PacktPublishing/Node-Cookbook-3rd-Ed/5-Working-with-Databases/content.md

 This chapter covers the following topics

-* Connecting and sending SQL to a MySQL server
+* Relational data storage with a MySQL (or MariaDB) server
-* Populating and querying a Postgres database
+* Object-Relational data storage with Postgres
-* Storing and retrieving data with MongoDB
+* NoSQL Document storage with MongoDB
-* Storing and retrieving data with Redis
+* Storing to Redis, the in memory key-value data structure store
-* Persisting with LevelDB
+* Embedded Persistance with LevelDB
-* GRAPH DATABASE ?
-* Recording to the InfluxDB time series database

 ## Introduction